Kinect: Development

 The project was codenamed "Project Natal" after the Brazilian city Natal, Kipman's birthplace.
 Additionally, Kipman recognized the Latin origins of the word "natal" to mean "to be born", reflecting the new types of audiences they hoped to draw with the technology.
 Much of the initial work was related to ethnographic research to see how video game players' home environments were laid out, lit, and how those with Wiis used the system to plan how Kinect units would be used.
 The Microsoft team discovered from this research that the up-and-down angle of the depth-sensing camera would either need to be adjusted manually, or would require an expensive motor to move automatically.
 Upper management at Microsoft opted to include the motor despite the increased cost to avoid breaking game immersion.
 Kinect project work also involved packaging the system for mass production and optimizing its performance.
 Hardware development took around 22 months.

 During hardware development, Microsoft engaged with software developers to use Kinect.
 Microsoft wanted to make games that would be playable by families since Kinect could sense multiple bodies in front of it.
 One of the first internal titles developed for the device was the pack-in game Kinect Adventures developed by Good Science Studio that was part of Microsoft Studios.
 One of the game modes of Kinect Adventures was "Reflex Ridge", based on the Japanese Brain Wall game where players attempt to contort their bodies in a short time to match cutouts of a wall moving at them.
 This type of game was a key example of the type of interactivity they wanted with Kinect, and its development helped feed into the hardware improvements.
+Another development was Project Milo, a prototype game developed by Lionhead Studios led by Peter Molyneux where the player could interact with a virtual avatar through motion controls and voice recognition.
+Lionhead had developed the project based on original capabilities of the Kinect, but according to Molyneux, Microsoft had found that a consumer-grade version of the Kinect would cost thousands of dollars, so they scaled back the device and refocused the role of games for the Kinect to be more casual games as seen on the Wii.
+As a result, Project Milo no longer fit Microsoft's portfolio and was cancelled.

 Nearing the planned release, there was a problem of widespread testing of Kinect in various room types and different bodies accounting for age, gender, and race among other factors, while keeping the details of the unit confidential.
 Microsoft engaged in a company-wide program offering employees to take home Kinect units to test them.
 Microsoft also brought other non-gaming divisions, including its Microsoft Research, Microsoft Windows, and Bing teams to help complete the system.
 Microsoft established its own large-scale manufacturing facility to bulk product Kinect units and test them.